Our Journey Westward

 Hands-On High School

-Yep.
-Even high school has had some fantastic hands-on moments.
+Yep, even high school has had some fantastic hands-on moments.
 Two notable moments you might like to read about: at-home high school dissection and our student-led equine course and apprenticeship.

 That’s a Wrap

-I hope you can see that adding hand-on learning here and there into your school day is really pretty easy.
+I hope you can see that adding hands-on learning here and there into your school day is really pretty easy.
 And worth it – especially for kiddos with learning styles that require something more than a textbook.

 Please remember that adding hands-on learning to your schedule doesn’t have to mean a complete revamp of your day-to-day homeschooling life!
 As you’ve heard me say many times over – DO WHAT WORKS FOR YOUR FAMILY.